 Trial limits:

-- Only 5 days — requires upgrading to continue
+- Only 7 days — requires upgrading to continue access

-Verdict: The best way to properly evaluate a premium SEO writing tool for almost nothing.
-If you’re serious about ranking on Google, the $1 trial is worth doing.
+Verdict: The best way to properly evaluate a premium SEO + GEO platform for free.
+If you’re serious about ranking on Google and AI search, the 7-day trial is worth doing.
+Not a “free tool” in the same sense as Rytr or Grammarly — this is a generous evaluation window, not a permanent solution.

 | Core features on trial | Yes — full access |